 Is seating allocated at the Festival?

 Seating for all events is general admission, we ask that you allow for plenty of time before events to make yourself at home and find your seat.
+Some workshops are for adults or children only, please ensure your ticket type is suitable.

 Do I need to buy tickets to attend the Festival?